 On Martin Luther King Jr.

 "I want to be an honest man, and I want to be a good writer," James Baldwin tells Studs Terkel in this eloquent and incisive conversation from 1961.

 They're a curvature in spacetime that even light can't escape; an object sucked into one is crushed into an infinite density.
 We haven't been able to see them, but we can hear them, in a sense.

 Food & Dining

 You’re invited to wine and dine with us as three top chefs prepare delicious dishes in WTTW’s Grainger studio.
 Award-winning chef/owner of Chicago’s Monteverde, Sarah Grueneberg entertains as host for an evening filled with live cooking demonstrations, tastings, and more!

 Saturday, February 17, 2018

-WTTW, in partnership with the Department of Cultural Affairs and Special Events presents a FREE screening and Discussion of excerpts from The Vietnam War by Ken Burns The Vietnam War by Ken Burns.
+WTTW, in partnership with the Department of Cultural Affairs and Special Events, presents a FREE screening and discussion of Tell Them We Are Rising: The Story of Black Colleges and Universities.

 Science fans Sean and Sydney befriend the new kid on their street, Jet Propulsion, whose family members happen to be aliens from the planet Bortron 7.